yellowcrayon/yellowcrayon.github.io/index.md

 ### Science and Engineering

 I love to build things and understand how things work.
-I received my Bachelor of Mechanical Engineering degree at the University of Minnesota in Minneapolis, and recently completed a [PhD in Mechanical Engineering at UCSB](https://www.osapublishing.org/ol/abstract.cfm?uri=ol-41-10-2386).
+I received my Bachelor of Mechanical Engineering degree at the University of Minnesota in Minneapolis, and recently completed a [PhD in Mechanical Engineering at UCSB](https://www.osapublishing.org/ol/abstract.cfm?uri=ol-41-10-2386) where I used a high-power laser as a tractor beam to study forces within cells (I developed optical trapping technologies to measure the forces of motor proteins).

 #### Experience

-- Programming: MATLAB, Python, C++, LabVIEW, LaTeX, Arduino, G-Code.
+- Programming: MATLAB, python, LabVIEW, Arduino, G-Code.
 - Engineering software: Autodesk Inventor, AutoCAD, Pro/ENGINEER, FlashCut CNC, grbl, CorelDRAW.
 - Upgraded, operated, and maintained the complex optics and electronics of an optical trap.
 - Built a rainwater harvesting system in Guatemala with Engineers Without Borders.